andgordio/mockupless/docs/Courses/InteractionBasics/Events/README.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Fork the result of [Task 2 in Connecting to forms](./../Data/forms.md#profile-information) article as a starting file.
+1. Fork your result of [Task 2 in Connecting to forms](./../Data/forms.md#profile-information) article.
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/QPgOGa?editors=1000).
 2. Create another set of variables to store submitted data.
-Display their values in the right column intead of displaying the values of variables that are connected to the form.
+Display their values in the right column.
 3. Add Submit button with a click event listener.
 On click:
-- Assign values from variables connected to form controls to variables used for storing data.
+- Assign values from variables connected to form controls to variables used for displaying data.
 - Clear the values of the variables connected to forms to clear the form.